BlindTesters/BlindTester/README.md

 $ mvn clean compile assembly:single
 ```

-#### KMeans specific configuration
+### KMeans specific configuration
-We currently need a python installation to compute the KMeans cluster.
+We currently need a python installation to compute the K-means cluster.
 If you want to use this feature, please make sure that you have a valid python installation on your computer.
-Then, create a python virtual environment in the kmeans folder and install all the dependencies in the virtual env.
+Then, create a python virtual environment in the K-means folder and install all the dependencies in the virtual environment.

 ``` sh
 $ cd kmeans